yaronf/I-D/STAR/draft-ietf-acme-star.md

   provided by the client
 * Reference: Where this field is defined

+Initial contents: The fields and descriptions defined in {{star-order-ext}}.

 | Field Name | Field Type | Configurable | Reference |
 |------------|------------|--------------|-----------|
 | start-date | string | true | RFC XXXX |